sverrirs/jekyllonwindows/README.md

 ## You are free to:
 * Share — copy and redistribute the material in any medium or format
 * Adapt — remix, transform, and build upon the material for any purpose, even commercially.

-The licensor cannot revoke these freedoms as long as you follow the license terms.
+Just as long as you give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 :heart: